 - Suppliers are to advise the appropriate Supply Chain Department when the condition of tooling will not allow the production of parts in conformance to establish STEMCO quality requirements.
 The supplier should provide adequate time to rework, repair or replace the tooling to assure continuity of supply without the need for deviation from the specifications.
 This advisement should be accompanied by a capability study that documents the trend toward lack of capability.

-- STEMCO provided gages must be maintained, used and stored in accordance with best practices.
+- STEMCO provided gages must be maintained, used, and stored per best practices.
 Suppliers are expected to control provided gages as part of their internal gage calibration program.
-STEMCO supplied gages (such as high value thread ring gages) will be recalled at planned intervals for calibration by STEMCO's Quality Assurance Department and should be shipped with adequate insurance to cover replacement cost of lost or damaged.
+STEMCO supplied gages (such as high-value thread ring gages) will be recalled at planned intervals for calibration by STEMCO’s Quality Assurance Department and should be shipped with adequate insurance to cover the replacement cost of lost or damaged.
 Suppliers that determine problems with any STEMCO supplied gages should contact STEMCO’s Quality Assurance personnel immediately for instructions.

 - Suppliers are responsible for assuring that all components and material shipped to STEMCO are packaged and protected to prevent transit and handling damage.

 - Suppliers are responsible for any special packaging methods as indicated on the purchase order or in the applicable STEMCO engineering or material specifications.